smart-data-models/dataModel.EnergyCIM/TapChangerTablePoint/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `b`: The magnetizing branch susceptance deviation in percent of nominal value.
 The actual susceptance is calculated as follows: calculated magnetizing susceptance = b(nominal) * (1 + b(from this class)/100).
 The b(nominal) is defined as the static magnetizing susceptance on the associated power transformer end or ends.
 This model assumes the star impedance (pi model) form.
 Default: 0.0  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `g`: The magnetizing branch conductance deviation in percent of nominal value.
 The actual conductance is calculated as follows: calculated magnetizing conductance = g(nominal) * (1 + g(from this class)/100).
 The g(nominal) is defined as the static magnetizing conductance on the associated power transformer end or ends.
 This model assumes the star impedance (pi model) form.
-Default: 0.0  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `r`: The resistance deviation in percent of nominal value.
+Default: 0.0  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `r`: The resistance deviation in percent of nominal value.
 The actual reactance is calculated as follows: calculated resistance = r(nominal) * (1 + r(from this class)/100).
 The r(nominal) is defined as the static resistance on the associated power transformer end or ends.
 This model assumes the star impedance (pi model) form.
 Default: 0.0  - `ratio`: The voltage ratio in per unit.
 Hence this is a value close to one.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `step`: The tap step.
 Default: 0  - `type`: NGSI type.
 It has to be TapChangerTablePoint  - `x`: The series reactance deviation in percent of nominal value.
 The actual reactance is calculated as follows: calculated reactance = x(nominal) * (1 + x(from this class)/100).
 The x(nominal) is defined as the static series reactance on the associated power transformer end or ends.
 This model assumes the star impedance (pi model) form.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties